cbillowes/curious-programmer-copernicium/courses/full-stack/05-connect.md

 ---
-title: Connect the backend to the frontend
+title: Connect the frontend to the backend
 parent: /courses/full-stack
 date: 2022-11-03
-modified: 2022-11-11
+modified: 2022-11-14
 abstract:
   In this chapter, you will learn to whitelist your frontend domain to combat CORS when communicating between the frontend and backend server API.